yonileibowitz/Blog/blog-posts/analyzing-uber-rides-history.md

 ## Analyzing the data

-This is by no means Big Data, and not even close to [billions of rides](https://tech.marksblogg.com/benchmarks.html), however it does show the capabilities of Kusto (Azure Data Explorer) very nicely.
-Plus, I happen to know Kusto does *extremely well* even for data sets with billions of rides.
+This is by no means Big Data, and not even close to [billions of rides](https://tech.marksblogg.com/benchmarks.html){:target="_blank"}, however it does allow to see the capabilities of Kusto (Azure Data Explorer) very nicely.
+Plus, I happen to know Kusto does *extremely well* for data sets with billions of rides.

 *(Got suggestions for more interesting queries?
 Let me know and I'll update the post based on your feedback)*